utkarshg6/helpful/Git.md

 ### Fast Forward Merging

-Merge a branch in current branch
+Merge a branch in the current branch

 ```zsh
 git merge {branch-to-be-merged}